andornagy/andor-starter-theme/README.md

 4. Set up NPM and files compilation (guides below);
 5. Develop the theme (you can start with editing `src\css\_settings.scss` to set default theme styling);

-Before pushing this theme to a new client-related repo, delete this **Startup theme** section from the **README.md** file, rename **sqe-starter-legal-foundation** to the actual theme slug and change git repo links.
+Before pushing this theme to a new client-related repo, delete this **Startup theme** section from the **README.md** file, rename **andor-starter-theme** to the actual theme slug and change git repo links.

 ## Get GIT repo